-Task force members and other stake holders were notified of the 2007 proposed plan and offered the opportunity to comment.
+Task force members and other stake holders were notified of the 2008 proposed plan and were offered the opportunity to comment.
 The proposed plan was available for inspection and comment by the public for 30 days.
 The plan was posted at www.sdsos.gov and was available by request.
-The State notified the public of the opportunity to also comment on the proposed plan at an open hearing, which was the meeting of the State Board of Elections held in Sioux Falls on November 28, 2007, where the plan and submitted comments were presented and discussed.
+The State notified the public of the opportunity to also comment on the proposed plan at an open hearing, which was the meeting of the State Board of Elections held via Dakota Digital Network on July 17, 2008, where the plan and submitted comments were presented and discussed.
 The State has considered all comments.
-The State Board of Elections has approved this state plan.
+The State Board of Election has approved this state plan.
 This plan is now being sent to the Election Assistance Commission for publication in the Federal Register.